eher78/eher78/README.md

 I am currently an undergraduate student who is passionate in mathematics, art, and computer science.
 Some programming languages I am working right now includes Python, Javascript, and C++.
 I also have experience working with markup languages such as HTML and CSS.

-Whenever I am not working on my personal projects, I enjoy reading classic books, learning new languages, and even trying some math problems.
+Whenever I am not working on my personal projects, I enjoy reading classic books, learning new languages (Japanese and Mandarin), and even trying some math problems.

 ### What I'm working on